I enjoy having orchids around the house and I like giving advice on how to maintain them.

 Normally, you only have to repot your orchid every few years when you can see signs that the pot is too small for the flower.

 You surely have to repot your orchid when you see loads of green roots crawling out of the pot on its edge.
 You can start repotting when your flower is not in bloom as this is the best time to cut down the stress caused by repotting to the flower.

-Simply carefully dig out the plant, cut down its died, brownish and soft roots and then place the orchid into the middle of its new pot with the roots down.
-Add the special, moist orchid soil (bark) until it reaches the bottom of the lowest set leaves.
+Simply carefully dig out the plant, cut down its dead, brownish and soft roots, and then place the orchid into the middle of its new pot with the roots down.
+Add the special, moist orchid soil (bark) until it reaches the bottom of the lowest set of leaves.
 Wait a few days—preferably a week—until you start to water the plant as usual.

 Also, you must prepare to repot the plant if you see that the special soil, the bark under the orchid, is starting to break down and decompose.